Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 That will always help you as you go through life, knowing what you're dealing with, who you're dealing with.

-Whatever, don't let her make you feel small because of what you think.
+Don't let her make you feel small because of what you think.

 Don't let her intimidate you because of what you think.

-And if you feel like it now and then ask her to prove what she's saying if she makes some outrageous outlandish claim that you either disagree with or that you think is just mean spirited.
+And if you feel like it now, and then ask her to prove what she's saying if she makes some outrageous, outlandish claim that you either disagree with or that you think is just mean spirited.

-You say, well, can you give me some evidence of that, Miss So and so?
+You say, well, can you give me some evidence of that, Miss So-and-so?

-Can you tell well why how do you know that?
+Okay, you'd say, well, how do you know that?

-You know, a ask her say, how do you know that what you know is right?
+Ask yourself, how do you know that what you know is right?

-Throw that one at her, see what happens.
+Throw that one at her.

 That's right.